Haran71/Assignment1/README.md

-empty.sh -> Q1 A
+empty.sh -> Q1 Part A
-duplicate.sh -> Q1 B
+duplicate.sh -> Q1 Part B
 Everything else is named as per the question number.

 for question 4, I have taken a list of numbers seperated by commas as input fromthe user.
 The way to give input is: